-Creating templates in Confluence Cloud: the 5-step guide
+Creating templates in Confluence Cloud: the 6-step guide

 Share on socials

-Creating templates in Confluence Cloud: the 5-step guide
+Creating templates in Confluence Cloud: the 6-step guide

 Jump to section

-Want to create a Confluence template tailored to your team or brand?
+Want to create a template for Confluence that's tailored to your team or brand?
 Follow these simple steps to get started.

 You know what you want to use your Confluence page for, and you’ve got some idea of how you'd like it to look - but assembling it all manually?
 It can be a bit of a drag.
 Luckily, there are ready-to-go Confluence templates for you to use, perfectly put together to suit a variety of needs.

-But what if you want to create your own unique Confluence template with things specific to your brand?
+But what if you want to create your own unique template in Confluence with things specific to your brand?
 Well, you can do that too!

 There are many reasons you'd want to create a template for your Confluence space, but here are just a few:

-• Standardise your presentation and reduce errors: Templates give users a clear format and guidelines, helping to ensure that pages are accurate and error-free from the outset.
+- Standardise your presentation and reduce errors: Templates give users a clear format and guidelines, ensuring that pages are accurate and error-free from the outset.

-• Save yourself (and your team) time: Thanks to templates, there's no need to start from scratch.
-Confluence templates with built-in elements, such as tables, also save you from wasting time on tedious and repetitive tasks.
+- Save yourself (and your team) time: Thanks to templates, there's no need to start from scratch.
+Templates with built-in elements, such as tables, also save you from wasting time on tedious and repetitive tasks.

-Note: You’ll only be able to create or edit a Confluence template if you’re a space administrator.
+Note: You’ll only be able to create or edit a template if you’re a space administrator.
+Learn more about Confluence permissions.

 1. Head to the Confluence space where you want to create the template.